Things I Like

 • Even with the above caveat, I’d recommend first time bloggers to start with the VPS.
 The hardest part for me, by FAR, was learning how to migrate an existing site from Bluehost to DigitalOcean and not botching the transferring of the DNS, wp-admin, etc. Had I started from day 1 on the VPS, life would have been much simpler.

-• I use the GeneratePress theme and love it.
+• I use the GeneratePress theme.

-• I use Google Domains for domain name registration. $12/year with privacy included.
-I love the simple interface.
+• I use Porkbun for domain name registration. $10.37 /year with privacy included (as of 2024).

 • I use the free version of Smush to compress images.
 I should probably compress before uploading to WordPress but am generally too lazy to do so.